The making of Wild is the Wind

 Background

 ¨To shoot the breeze¨ is the expression that sparked the beginnings of this season's Wild is the Wind Collection.
-It just popped up in conversation, but it was so evocative of the Wild West and the wild winds that blew through it, I was hooked onto a mood and feel that I wanted to capture in a series of fans.
+It just popped up in conversation, but it was so evocative of the Wild West and the wild winds that blew through it, I was hooked onto a mood and feel that I wanted to capture in a series of hand-fans.
 But how?

 American Frontier.
 Men lay down track for a new railroad, connecting the wild frontier with the world.
 Arizona.
 1898.